hasindu2008/slow5lib/README.md

 You can invoke `examples/build.sh` to compile the example programmes.
 Have a look at the script to see the commands used for compiling and linking.
 If you compiled *slow5lib* with *zstd* support enabled, make sure you append `-lzstd` to the compilation commands.

-Some examples demonstrating t the use of easy multi-thread API are available [here](https://github.com/hasindu2008/slow5lib/tree/master/examples/mt)
+Some examples demonstrating the use of easy multi-thread API are available [here](https://github.com/hasindu2008/slow5lib/tree/master/examples/mt)

 ### pyslow5